 He succumbs to paranoia and isolation, losing touch with his humanity in the process.
 Ogilvy's descent into madness and his eventual violent actions showcase the destructive effects of desperation and the erosion of moral values in extreme circumstances.
 His character serves as a haunting reminder of the potential darkness that can emerge in individuals when pushed to the brink, underscoring the film's exploration of the theme of desperation and loss of humanity.

-The character reminds us a lot of Howard Stamble from Cloverfield Lane.
+The character reminds us somewhat of Howard Stamble from Cloverfield Lane.

 Existential Dread and Powerlessness